Broadcast Area Map

 Livingston, Paradise and Shields River Valleys

-- MontanaPBS viewers in these communities may be experiencing a temporary loss of signal due to the transmitter changes described above in the Gallatin Valley.
-MontanaPBS is in the process of installing a new on-channel distributed transmitter near Bozeman pass to feed the Livingston TV translator, which in turn serves that community, the Shields River Valley as well as translators down the Paradise Valley.
-Our engineers are working hard to complete this installation and restore service as soon as possible.
+- MontanaPBS installed a new on-channel distributed transmitter near Bozeman pass to feed the Livingston TV translator, which in turn serves that community, the Shields River Valley as well as translators down the Paradise Valley, which may have impacted the signal for those areas.

 Kalispell and the Flathead Valley

-- The over-the-air transmission facility in this community is operating at reduced power while equipment is repaired or replaced.
-This temporary, low power, status may adversely affect some viewer’s signal reception in parts of the Flathead.
-We apologize for this technical issue, which our engineers are addressing as quickly as possible.
+- The over-the-air transmission facility in this community was operating at reduced power while equipment was repaired.
+This temporary, low power, status may have adversely affected some viewer’s signal reception in parts of the Flathead.

 MontanaPBS Channels Available: